aristoteleo/dynamo-release/docs/source/ten_minutes_to_dynamo.rst

 and then performs the following steps:

-    - checks the data you have and determine the experimental type automatically, either the conventional scRNA-seq, kinetics, degradation or one-shot single-cell metabolic labelling experiment or the CITE-seq or REAP-seq co-assay, etc.
+    - checks the data you have and determine the experimental type automatically, either the conventional scRNA-seq, ``kinetics``, ``degradation`` or ``one-shot`` single-cell metabolic labelling experiment or the ``CITE-seq`` or ``REAP-seq`` co-assay, etc.
     - learns the velocity for each feature gene using either the original deterministic model based on a steady-state assumption from the seminal RNA velocity work or a few new methods, including the ``stochastic`` (default) or ``negative binomial method`` for conventional scRNA-seq or ``kinetic``, ``degradation`` or ``one-shot`` models for metabolic labeling based scRNA-seq.

 Those later methods are based on moment equations which basically considers both mean and uncentered variance of gene expression.
-The moment based models require calculation of the first and second moment of the expression data that is based on a nearest neighbours graph, constructed in the reduced PCA space from the spliced or total mRNA expression.
+The moment based models require calculation of the first and second moments of the expression data that is based on a nearest neighbours graph, constructed in the reduced PCA space from the spliced or total mRNA expression.

 Kinetic estimation of the conventional scRNA-seq and metabolic labeling based scRNA-seq is often tricky and has a lot pitfalls.
 Sometimes you may even observed undesired backward vector flow.
 You can evaluate the confidence of gene-wise velocity via::